 An efficient sales team produces a flood of information.
-They can be traveling while talking to customers, meeting clients and finding out relevant information but all this data will get stored in handwritten laptops, notes or inside the minds of your salesmen.
+They can be traveling while talking to customers, meeting clients, and finding out relevant information, but all this data will get stored in handwritten laptops, notes, or inside the minds of your salesmen.

 2. Ensure nothing falls through the cracks

-Features can get lost if meetings are not followed up immediately and prioritizing customers can be a subject of guesswork instead of a rigorous process based on fact.
+Features can get lost if meetings are not followed up immediately, and prioritizing customers can be a subject of guesswork instead of a rigorous process based on fact.
 And it can all be complicated if a chief salesperson moves on.

-If you do actively collect all this information, you are faced with the difficulty of making sense of it.
+If you actively collect all this information, you are faced with the difficulty of making sense of it.
 It can be challenging to obtain knowledge.
 Reports can be challenging to create and waste selling time.
-Managers may lose vision of what their company is up to in actuality, which means that they cannot grant the right maintenance at the appropriate time.
+Managers may lose vision of what their company is up to in actuality, which means that they cannot grant the proper maintenance at the appropriate time.
 A shortage of mistakes can also happen in a lack of answerability from the organization.

 What are CRM’s Benefits?